 Q. Who manages an Oxford House?

 Oxford Houses are democratically self-run by the residents.
 In this respect, the Houses are similar to that of a college fraternity or sorority.
-OHSR residences are also supervised by employed part-time staff.
+OHSR residences are also supervised by employed staff.

 Q. How long can anyone live in an Oxford House?

 OHSR believes in third stage transitional housing, meaning residents determine their length of stay.
 A recovering individual can live in an Oxford House for as long as he or she wishes, providing there is no alcohol or drug consumption, regularly paid Member fees, attends AA/NA meetings, and is not considered disruptive.
 The average stay is about seven months, but many residents stay much longer.
 There is no pressure on anyone in good standing to leave.